servicepartnerone/mobile-coding-challenge/README.md

 # Bonus (optional)

 1. Writing a couple of unit tests with the framework of your choice for the available features.
-3. If the internet connection is dropped, the application continues working.
+3. If internet connection is dropped, the application continues working.
 The user has to have a seamless experience and when the internet is back or the application opened again later, all the photos and comments should be up to date